AUTHOR: BABLI

 Why is payment processing security important?

-Security in payment processing is crucial because it protects sensitive financial data from theft, fraud, and unauthorized access, ensuring both customers and businesses are protected from financial losses.
+Security in payment processing is crucial because it protects sensitive financial data from theft, fraud, and unauthorised access, ensuring both customers and businesses are protected from financial losses.

 Can payment processors charge high fees?